 I had a tail end of a salmon side, about a quarter of the whole I guess.
 If you should want to prepare the whole side, you probably need a poacher.
 You can steam in a poacher, just build a rack for the fish out of upturned cups or whatever you have that will fit the purpose.

-- a quarter of a side of salmon for two people
+- 1/2 side of salmon for two people

 - half a jalapeno chilli, finely chopped

 - a small bunch of dill, finely chopped